-experience in an apprenticeable trade while working at an eligible work placement.
-Students acquire hours toward the completion of their apprenticeship while earning knowledge and
+Students gain knowledge and experience in an apprenticeable trade while working at an eligible work placement.
+Students acquire hours toward the completion of their apprenticeship while earning credits.

-Students gain

 An apprenticeship is an agreement between the student (who wants to learn a skilled trade), the school, the employer (who teaches the skills) and the Students' Cooperative Education Learning Plan.